-Very large reverse currents in inductors can cause negative VCore voltage, which is harmful to the CPU and other output components.
-ADP3207C provides Reverse Voltage Protection (RVP) function without additional system cost.
-The VCore voltage is monitored through the

-CSREF pin.
-Any time the CSREF pin voltage is below -300 mV, the ADP3207C triggers its RVP function by disabling all PWM outputs and setting both the $\overline{DCM}$ and $\overline{OD}$ pins low.
+Very large reverse currents in inductors can cause negative V{CORE} voltage, which is harmful to the CPU and other output components.
+ADP3210 provides Reverse Voltage Protection (RVP) function without additional system cost.
+The V{CORE} voltage is monitored through the CSREF pin.
+Any time the CSREF pin voltage is below -300 mV, the ADP3210 triggers its RVP function by disabling all PWM outputs and setting both $\overline{DCM1}$ and \overline{OD} pins low.
 Thus, all the MOSFETs are turned off.
-The reverse inductor current can be quickly reset to 0 by dumping the energy built up in the inductor into the input dc voltage source via the forward biased body diode of the high-side MOSFETs.
+The reverse inductor current can be quickly reset to zero by dumping the energy built up in the inductor into the input dc voltage source via the forward-biased body diode of the high-side MOSFETs.
 The RVP function is terminated when the CSREF pin voltage returns above -100 mV.

-Occasionally, overvoltage crowbar protection results in negative VCore voltage, because turn-on of all low-side MOSFETs leads to very large reverse inductor current.
-To prevent damage of the CPU by negative voltage, ADP3207C keeps its RVP monitoring function alive even after OVP latchoff.
-During OVP latchoff, if the CSREF pin voltage drops below -300mV, then all low-side MOSFETs are turned off by setting both $\overline{DCM}$ and $\overline{OD}$ low.
-The $\overline{DCM}$ pin and the $\overline{OD}$ pin are set high again when CSREF voltage recovers above -100 mV.
+Occasionally, overvoltage crowbar protection results in negative V{CORE} voltage, because turn-on of all low-side MOSFETs leads to very large reverse inductor current.
+To prevent damage of the CPU by negative voltage, ADP3210 keeps its RVP monitoring function alive even after OVP latchoff.
+During OVP latchoff, if the CSREF pin voltage drops below -300mV, then all low-side MOSFETs are turned off by setting both $\overline{DCM1}$ and \overline{OD} low. $\overline{DCM1}$ and \overline{OD} pins are set high again when CSREF voltage recovers above -100 mV.